howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 Here is what's going on:

 1. Similar to what you're doing in the `post` resolver, the first step is to validate the incoming JWT with the `getUserId` helper function.
 If it's valid, the function will return the `userId` of the `User` who is making the requests.
 If the JWT is not valid, the function will throw an exception.
 1. The `db.exists.Vote(...)` function call is new for you.
 The `Prisma` binding object not only exposes functions that mirror the queries, mutations and subscriptions from the Prisma database schema.
-It also generates one `exists` function per type from your data model.
+It also generates one `exists` function per type from your datamodel.
 The `exists` function takes a `where` filter object that allows to specify certain conditions about elements of that type.
 Only if the condition applies to _at least_ one element in the database, the `exists` function returns `true`.
 In this case, you're using it to verify that the requesting `User` has not yet voted for the `Link` that's identified by `args.linkId`.
 1. If `exists` returns `false`, the `createVote` will be used to create a new `Vote` element that's _connected_ to the `User` and the `Link`.

 <Instruction>